wagtail/rfcs/text/000-union-block.md

 my_union = UnionBlock([("text", TextBlock()), ("char", CharBlock())])
 ```

-Any existing block type should be a valid member of a `UnionBlock`.
+Any existing Wagtail block type should be valid for inclusion as a member of a `UnionBlock`.

 ### Implementation of the type selector